 O’Quinn made his regular season debut with the Magic on Nov.
 2, 2012 against Denver, becoming the first NSU player to appear in a regular season NBA game since David Pope during the 1985-86 campaign.
 That same year back at NSU, Williams followed in O’Quinn’s footsteps by being named the 2013 MEAC Player of the Year one season after O’Quinn captured the award.
 Williams was one of several guards who earned all-conference honors while under Jones’ watch.

-Jones also helped tutor 2009 All-MEAC players Michael Deloach and Corey Lyons, who led the team to its first-ever MEAC Tournament championship game appearance.
+He also helped tutor 2009 All-MEAC players Deloach and Corey Lyons, who led the team to its first-ever MEAC Tournament championship game appearance.
 Deloach, who has played professionally since his career ended at NSU, earned All-MEAC honors again in 2010.
 Williams was a MEAC All-Rookie Team pick in 2011, while in 2012 guard Chris McEachin earned All-MEAC second-team accolades.

 After arriving at NSU following the promotion of Evans to the head coaching position in 2007, Jones became an essential part in the Spartans’ continued rise during Evans’ six-year head coaching stint.